 Local Civil Rule 83.1.
 Transfer of Cases to Another District

-In a case ordered transferred from this District, the Clerk, unless otherwise ordered, shall upon the expiration of seven (7) days effectuate the transfer of the case to the transferee court.
+In a case ordered transferred from the District where the case was filed, the Clerk, unless otherwise ordered, shall upon the expiration of seven (7) days effectuate the transfer of the case to the transferee court.